Updated: Mar 18

 We know many students have lost access to jobs on- and off-campus due to social distancing restrictions, so we want to help you find access to money quickly.

-Access funds if you’ve lost your job
+Access to cash if you’ve lost your job

 Home address and mailing address (if different)

-Direct deposit bank information (optional) - bank name, address, account, and routing number.
+Direct deposit bank information (optional) - bank name, address, account, and routing number

 If you are pregnant, or have dependent children or relatives in the home, you may also apply for Temporary Assistance for Needy Families (TANF).
 This public benefit provides support through bi-weekly cash allowances and other key supportive services.
 If you were already receiving assistance, be sure to connect with your caseworker to discuss how to manage unexpected changes in school or work schedules due to COVID-19 so that you continue receiving your benefits.